 To keep up with the needs of a growing student body, attract new students and address an aging HVAC system, CSU renovated the 160,000 SF structure and added nearly 70,000 square feet to the center.
 The university’s goal was to create a flexible-use space, improve energy performance and keep people connected to the outside vistas, which include a lagoon, outdoor amphitheater, sculpture garden and the Rocky Mountains.

-The architecture firm of Perkins + Will designed a modern, multi-use building that includes almost 3,000 square feet of View Smart Glass.
+The architecture firm of Perkins + Will designed a modern, multi-use building that includes almost 3,000 square feet of View Smart Windows.

 When the renovated student center held its grand opening in January 2015, the campus community stepped into an ultra-modern space with floor-to-ceiling intelligent windows in the ballroom, dining areas, student lounges and other shared areas.

 During the daytime, the west-facing side of the building receives direct sunlight 40 percent of the time—about 2,000 hours annually.
 With View Smart Windows, students and faculty can enjoy the natural light without the downsides of heat and glare.